(se fyoor ox' eem)

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the tablets at room temperature and away from excess heat and moisture (not in the bathroom).
-Keep liquid medicine at room temperature or in the refrigerator, tightly closed, and dispose of any unused medication after 10 days.
-Do not freeze.
+Keep liquid medicine in the refrigerator, tightly closed, and dispose of any unused medication after 10 days.

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.